Go (GOPATH)

 Add and install dependencies

-GOPATH stores your code base and all the files that are necessary for your development.
-Also, it includes packages that you download and install.
-When disabled, only project and vendored packages are indexed.
-It might improve the overall performance but makes it impossible to use packages from GOPATH.
+stores your codebase and all the files required for development.
+It also includes any packages that you download and install.
+When GOPATH indexing is disabled, only project files and vendored packages are indexed.
+This may improve performance but prevents you from using packages located in GOPATH.

-If your project has external dependencies, you might want to enable entire GOPATH indexing.
-By default, indexing of entire GOPATH is disabled.
+If your project has external dependencies, consider enabling indexing for the entire GOPATH.
+By default, this option is disabled.

 Enable entire GOPATH indexing